 The Routeburn Track has a well-deserved reputation as one of New Zealand's 'Great Walks' and is a favourite hiking experience for both Kiwis and overseas visitors.
-Here is our guide to hiking the famous Routeburn Track New Zealand, including when to walk, highlights, history, flora, fauna and the Routeburn Track weather.
+Here is our guide to hiking the famous Routeburn Track, including when to walk, highlights, history, flora, fauna and Routeburn Track weather.

 Fun facts about the Routeburn Track

 With a history that is anything but brief, the Routeburn Track had all the makings of a true classic from the very beginning.
 It is believed that the route was once frequented by Maori as early as the 1500s for passage to the Dart and Arahura Rivers, in search of highly prized Pounamu (greenstone).
 Pioneering Europeans began the first mapping of the area in 1861, with David McKellar and George Gunn surveying the landscape for potential grazing country.

 The pursuit of grass quickly gave way to gold, and following its discovery, the government ordered the construction of a track for its transportation.
 However, this project was abandoned and never completed but the first trail was now cut.
 In the 1880s it had become obvious that this trail had assets even greater than its dwindling gold supply, and the first explorers and tourists began to hike the track and its fantastic scenic backcountry.
 The present day trail follows the original explorers’ route, with its natural assets cementing the future of the Routeburn as we know it today.
 As they say – the rest is history!